santax666/33_cookie/README.md

 It is a frontend for single page application.
 Reach JavaScript is present.

+Errors discovered and corrected:
+1. Fixed links to URLs for API (caused redirection and change of method from POST to GET)
+2. Support for cookies is enabled by adding the attribute 'credentials': 'include'

 # Deploy on localhost

 Example of frontend launch on Linux, Python 3.5: